PenghuiDu/penghui-website/content/_index.md

           description: |2-
             * GPA: 5.40 / 6
             * EPFL/HMS Bertarelli Fellowship
-            * 2025/09 - 2026/01: Semester project at MIP Lab, supervised by Michael Chan and Dr. Dimitri Van De Ville.
+            * **2025/09 - 2026/01: Semester project at MIP Lab**, supervised by Michael Chan and Dr. Dimitri Van De Ville.
 We explored how to characterize structure-informed functional connectivity via statistical signal analysis on graphs.
-            * 2025/02 - 2025/06: Semester project at MetMRS Group, supervised by Dr. Zhiwei Huang and Dr. Lijing Xin.
+            * **2025/02 - 2025/06: Semester project at MetMRS Group**, supervised by Dr. Zhiwei Huang and Dr. Lijing Xin.
 We explored statistical analysis of functional glutamate mapping under visual tasks, and compared to brain activity patterns derived from BOLD-fMRI.
-            * 2025/02 - 2025/06: Lab immersion at Laboratory of Sensory Processing, supervised by Dr. Sylvain Crochet and Dr. Carl Petersen.
+            * **2025/02 - 2025/06: Lab immersion at Laboratory of Sensory Processing**, supervised by Dr. Sylvain Crochet and Dr. Carl Petersen.
 We developed a computational model on mouse licking behaviour, incoporating various biological priors includuing motivation, expectation, exploration and behaviour cost.

         - title: Undergraduate Research Assistant